 Darkside Ollie Sphero – For my son’s 7th birthday we bought him Darkside Ollie Sphero, there is a white one as well, but my son loves the colour red, so we went with the dark one which is red and black.
 Made by the same company as BB-8 this is a cross between a robot (he can do tricks), and an RC car.
 My son loves RC cars but most of the year we can’t play with them outside so I wanted to get him something he could play with in the house.
 This fits the bill perfectly.
 And it is really FAST!

 Sphero BB-8 – When I saw a video for this little guy I knew immediately we had to have one.
 He is just sooooo cute!
 He is somewhat limited in his functionality but really he is all about the cuteness and playing.
-Which he does really well, you can see our review and videos here.
+Which he does really well.
 We love pulling him out and with all the excitement around Star Wars right now I expect he will continue to be a favourite for some time.

 WowWee Robosapien X Robot – We have had two of these robots for about 3 years now.
 They have survived a LOT of abuse and just keep on trucking.
 When we have company over, no matter the age of the kids, I know we can pull out these robots.
 They don’t move fast, so they don’t trip anyone or scare more sensitive children.
 The remotes are just complicated enough to keep kids occupied for a long time, in fact while writing this post I had it out and my kids discovered some new ninja actions it can do.
 And they dance and fart.
 So yeah, a big hit around here and highly recommended for the young robot fans.
 Lots of great play value.